 Digital cemetery mapping involves defining the boundaries of plots, buildings, plumbing and wiring, and points of interest within a cemetery so that they can be viewed and maintained electronically.
 One way of capturing a digital map is through the use of a drone.

 Drones aren’t just for kids.
 They’re not just toys.
 In digital mapping, a drone is flown over the property to capture the images.
 Once that process is done, the rest is as simple as loading locations, a process we refer to as drawing a polygon, which means to draw lines around the graves and other areas you want to label.

 Sure, the first time, it can be a big job depending on the size of your cemetery.
 But maintenance is easy and cost-effective.
 Most customers are excited that they have complete control over their cemetery for once and can create their own Explore the innovative use of drone technology in cemetery mapping and its benefits.

 Most companies involved in digital cemetery mapping not only charge to create the polygons, but also charge to maintain the map and cemetery mapping system.
 This means every time you create new plots; these companies charge you to enter the updated map into your system.
 Every time you add plots/sections, you get charged to add them.

 In contrast, OpusXenta has created an a la carte system that gives you the freedom to customize options to fit your cemetery mapping budget.
 We give you the flexibility to choose how the work gets done.

 For instance, you may choose to have us fly the drone, take the aerial photos, and draw the polygons to identify the plots, or you could save money by creating the polygons yourself.
-Either way, the final result is a completed cemetery management system with control over maintenance and changes.
+Either way, the final result is a completed cemetery mapping system with control over maintenance and changes.

 Another option is to purchase a drone and fly it yourself whenever you need to update images.
 OpusXenta can help you choose the best drone to buy for your particular situation.